cseanburns/electronic_resource_mgmt/src/08-workflow.md

 the process of licensing and negotiation, and about the evaluation and statistics of usage.
 Think of this section
-as a foundation and as a
+as a foundation,
-transition between
+a transition between,
+and a reflection on
 all we have studied thus far,
-and what we study going forward.
+and what we will study going forward.

 ## Readings / References